Skip to content

 If there is no signature, the payee cannot bring legal action against the issuer, who has agreed to pay the set amount.

 Further, courts assume promissory notes contain ‘consideration’.
 Consideration is a requirement in the general rules of contract law that each party has to give something of value to create a legally binding agreement.
-In the case of a promissory note, courts will assume consideration is inherent.
+In the case of a promissory note, courts will assume consideration has been provided.

 Continue reading this article below the form